Last Updated: March 2026Verified by Human Rails Experts

 The GoldenPass Express to Interlaken

 Board the scenic GoldenPass Express.
-The 'Prestige Class' offers rotating seats that always face the window.
+The 'Prestige Class' offers rotating heated leather seats for the ultimate luxury.
 Arrive in Interlaken—the adventure capital of Europe.
-Walk between the two lakes, Brienz and Thun.
+Walk between the two lakes, Brienz and Thun, at sunset.

 Lucerne to Interlaken Ost: 2 hours.
 Part of the GoldenPass scenic route.
 Reservations recommended for Prestige class.